Thanasis-pap/Buck_Converter_STM32G4_Dev_Kit_No_FMAC/README.md

 ## Contributing

-I would like to thank Assistant Prof. mr. [Aristeidis Eythimiou](https://www.cse.uoi.gr/~efthym/Site/Welcome.html)for helping me with the implementation of this project.
+I would like to thank Assistant Prof. mr. [Aristeidis Eythimiou](https://www.cse.uoi.gr/~efthym/Site/Welcome.html) for helping me with the implementation of this project.

 ## Basic circuit